danpolitis/Atelier/README.md

 After you've done that, updating your repo is as simple as running the following:

-- `git checkout master       // Your fork's master branch`
+- `git checkout main       // Your fork's main branch`
-- `git pull upstream master  // Your class's master branch`
+- `git pull upstream main  // Your class's main branch`

 This will check out your branch and tell git to grab any changes made to the main repository and merge them into your branch.